-by J Kraus
+by James Kraus

 Fitz was a master at colour depiction and reflection rendering.
-His aristry certainly made the most of Pontiac’s 1960s Magic-Mirror and Fire-Leveled acrylic lacquer paint finishes.
-In his best work, the paint appears to reflect an unusually broad colour spectrum and looks to be covered with infinitely deep high gloss clear overcoat, often appearing if the car was covered in molten colour.
+His aristry made the most of Pontiac’s 1960s Magic-Mirror and Fire-Leveled acrylic lacquer paint finishes.
+In his best work, the paint appears to reflect an unusually broad colour spectrum and looks to be covered with infinitely deep high gloss clear overcoat, appearing if the car was covered in molten colour.

 The reign of Fitz and Van at Pontiac coincided with the pinnacle of the era of Jet Age glamour and sophistication; an age they exquisitely grasped and captured.
 Their images remain today as frozen moments in time reflecting the spirit of idealized gracious living, 1960s Style.

 The images shown are my personal favourites.
 For more, visit Art Fitzpatrick’s site.